 \begin{remark} The Delzant polytope corresponding to $\mathbb{CP}^2\sharp\overline{2\mathbb{CP}^2}$ shown in Figure \ref{f-cp} on the left contains 4 vertices with the slopes

-According to Proposition \ref{example non-centered}, no matter what size the allowable toric blow ups are, as shown on the left of Figure~\ref{f-cp}, the polytope cannot be $\{V_1,V_2,V_3,V_4\}$-centered.
-However, we are able to obtain a Weinstein manifold as a divisor complement using almost toric manifolds as in Section~\ref{section:almosttoric}.
-Namely, consider $\mathbb{CP}^2\sharp\overline{\mathbb{CP}^2}$ constructed by blowing up $\mathbb{CP}^2$ in the node $A$ of the monotone size (see Figure \ref{f-cp} on the right).
-We now do a nodal trade of the vertex $B_2.$ We obtain an almost toric manifold with a Lagrangian fibration such that the pre-image of the crossed point is a pinched torus and the pre-image of $B_2$ is an isotropic circle.
-Note, that the eigenray in $B_2$ is given by the vector $(1,0).$ We now do a blow up of this almost toric manifold in the node $B_1$, which is allowed since we have a circle over $B_2.$ This way we obtain an almost toric manifold with basis the polytope with interior node on the right of Figure~\ref{f-cp}.
-If we take the pre-image under this Lagrangian fibration of the boundary of the drawn polytope and smooth the nodes $V_1$, $V_2$, and $V_3$, we obtain in the complement the Weinstein manifold $\mathcal{W}_{T^2, \{ (1, 1), (1,2),(-2,-1), (0,-1)\}}.$ Alternatively, it is the complement of the almost toric divisor after we perform nodal trades at the vertices $V_1$, $V_2$, and $V_3$.
+According to Proposition \ref{example non-centered}, no matter what size the allowable toric blow ups are, the polytope cannot be $\{V_1,V_2,V_3,V_4\}$-centered.
+However, we are able to obtain a Weinstein domain

+as a divisor complement using almost toric manifolds introduced in Section~\ref{intro to almost toric}.
+Namely, consider $\mathbb{CP}^2\sharp\overline{\mathbb{CP}^2}$ constructed by taking the monotone size blow up of $\mathbb{CP}^2$ at the node $A$ (the blow up which creates nodes at $B_1$ and $B_2$ of Figure \ref{f-cp} on the right).
+Then, perform a nodal trade of the vertex $B_2$ and produce an almost toric manifold with a Lagrangian fibration such that the pre-image of the singular point marked by x is a pinched torus and the pre-image of $B_2$ is an isotropic circle.
+Note that we then have a $(1,0)$ eigenray extending from $B_2$ to x, hence the vanishing class of the singular fiber is $(0,-1)$.
+As explained in Section \ref{section:almosttoric} a neighborhood of the singular fiber is filled with a 2-handle attached to the set of regular points along the vanishing circle.

+We now blow up this almost toric manifold at the node $B_1$.
+We ensure that the size of the blow up is such that the preimage of $B_2$ is a new node of the blow up.
+This is allowed because the fiber over $B_2$ is a circle.
+This way we obtain an almost toric manifold with base the polytope with a singular fiber in the interior shown on the right of Figure~\ref{f-cp}.
+Consider the divisor given as the pre-image under this Lagrangian fibration of the boundary of the polytope and then smooth the divisor at the nodes $V_1$, $V_2$, and $V_3$.
+The complement of this smoothed divisor is Weinstein homotopic to $\mathcal{W}_{T^2, \{ (1, 1), (1,2),(-2,-1), (0,-1)\}}.$

 \end{remark}